 To further clarify feedback, reviewers can attach their comments directly to where they see a problem on the proof.
 This provides a way for creatives to see where changes need to be made, without having to ask.
 Just as forced perspective can cut down on video meetings by clarifying feedback, so can contextual commenting.

 Ashore provides clarity around feedback for both the designer and their client.
 By getting rid of ambiguous comments and guiding perspectives, creatives can ditch the lengthy Zoom calls of our past, and rest assured that the feedback they receive can be taken at face value.
 Ready to take charge of your proofing process and say farewell to excessive Zoom meetings?
-Sign up for your 14-day free trial today, and give Ashore a whirl!
+Sign up for free today, and give Ashore a whirl!

 If you’d like to learn more about Zoom Fatigue, check out this article published by Stanford.